Updated: January 2020

 If you’re interested in travel writing or a career as a travel writer, I heartily recommend attending TravMedia’s international media marketplace (or IMM as it’s commonly called).
 It’s been likened to speed dating for people in the travel industry and I think that’s a pretty accurate description.
 It’s fast, furious and fun.
 And at the end of the day many writers walk away with great PR connections and offers of famils or press trips.
 So how can freelance writers get the most out of the day?
 Here’s a beginner’s guide to TravMedia’s IMM.

-A beginners guide to TravMedia’s international media marketplace (IMM)
+A beginner’s guide to TravMedia’s international media marketplace (IMM)

-Up until a few months ago I had never heard of IMM.
-But, as you know, this year I’m looking to expand my travel writing opportunities and a friend who is an incredible travel writer told me that I really should look into attending the sixth IMM Australia, held in Sydney in February 2018.
+But, in late 2017 as I looked to expand my travel writing opportunities, a friend who is an incredible travel writer told me that I should apply to attend IMM Australia, held in Sydney each February.

 What is IMM?